fosscell/gitworkshop/gitman.md

 	Example:

 	git checkout -- myfile
-		To revert the changes made and restore "myfile" to the last succesful commit
+		To revert the changes made and restore "myfile" to the last successful commit

 Remote Handling
 ---------------

 remote add - To add a remote

 	Example: